kaybrodersen/micp/README.md

 positive than negative examples in the data.
 When the data are imbalanced, the accuracy is a misleading performance measure and should be replaced by the balanced accuracy.

+To infer on the balanced accuracy, the software needs to know how many positive and negative trials were classified correctly (rather than just an overall number of correctly classified trials, as was sufficient in Example 1).

 \[TBC\]